ingenii-solutions/azure-data-factory-initial-repository/README.md

 Provided in this repository are:
 1. Initial linked services and data sets for interacting with the Credential Store Key Vault and the Data Lake that the data files must be uploaded to.
 2. CI/CD pipelines for deploying changes made in your Dev environment to Test and Production.
 Please see the CI/CD section below for more details.
+3. Instructions for using the [Ingenii Azure Data Factory Generator](https://github.com/ingenii-solutions/azure-data-factory-generator).

 ## Resource Names